iewaij/data-analytics-bank-marketing/docs/content/01_introduction.md

 **A. Bank client data:**

-`age`: age (numeric)
+`age`: age

-`job`: type of job (categorical: 'admin.', 'blue-collar', 'entrepreneur', 'housemaid', 'management', 'retired', 'self-employed', 'services', 'student', 'technician', 'unemployed', 'unknown')
+`job`: type of job

-`marital`: marital status (categorical: 'divorced', 'married', 'single', 'unknown'; note: 'divorced' means divorced or widowed)
+`marital`: marital status

-`education`: (categorical: 'basic.4y', 'basic.6y', 'basic.9y', 'high.school', 'illiterate',
-'professional.course', 'university.degree', 'unknown')
+`education`: education level

-`default`: has credit in default? (categorical: 'no', 'yes', 'unknown')
+`default`: has credit in default?)

-`housing`: has housing loan? (categorical: 'no', 'yes', 'unknown')
+`housing`: has housing loan?)

-`loan`: has personal loan? (categorical: 'no', 'yes', 'unknown')
+`loan`: has personal loan?)

 **B. Related with the last contact of the current campaign:**

-`contact`: contact communication type (categorical: 'cellular', 'telephone')
+`contact`: contact communication type

-`month`: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec')
+`month`: last contact month of year

-`day_of_week`: last contact day of the week (categorical: 'mon', 'tue', 'wed', 'thu', 'fri')
+`day_of_week`: last contact day of the week

-`duration`: last contact duration, in seconds (numeric).
-Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
+`duration`: last contact duration, in seconds

+**C. Other attributes:**

+`campaign`: number of contacts performed during this campaign and for this client

+`pdays`: number of days that passed by after the client was last contacted from a previous campaign

+`previous`: number of contacts performed before this campaign and for this client

+`poutcome`: outcome of the previous marketing campaign

+**D. Social and economic context attributes:**

+`emp.var.rate`: employment variation rate, quarterly indicator

+`cons.price.idx`: consumer price index, monthly indicator

+`cons.conf.idx`: consumer confidence index, monthly indicator

+`euribor3m`: euribor 3 month rate, daily indicator

+`nr.employed`: number of employees, quarterly indicator

+**Output variable:**

+`y`: has the client subscribed a term deposit?

+It is important to note that `duration` attribute highly affects the output targetd.
 Yet, the duration is not known before a call is performed.
-Also, after the end of the call y is obviously known.
-Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
+Also, after the end of the call `y` is obviously known.
+Thus, this input should only be included for benchmark purposes and should be discarded.

-**C. Other attributes:**

-`campaign`: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-`pdays`: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)

-`previous`: number of contacts performed before this campaign and for this client (numeric)

-`poutcome`: outcome of the previous marketing campaign (categorical: 'failure', 'nonexistent', 'success')

-**D. Social and economic context attributes**

-`emp.var.rate`: employment variation rate, quarterly indicator (numeric)

-`cons.price.idx`: consumer price index, monthly indicator (numeric)

-`cons.conf.idx`: consumer confidence index, monthly indicator (numeric)

-`euribor3m`: euribor 3 month rate, daily indicator (numeric)

-`nr.employed`: number of employees, quarterly indicator (numeric)

-**Output variable (desired target):**

-`y`: has the client subscribed a term deposit? (binary: 'yes', 'no')